-The government of British Columbia has enacted the Land Owner Transparency Act (“LOTA”).
-This statute introduces mandatory disclosure regarding beneficial ownership of land in British Columbia.
+[DISCLAIMER: on November 2, 2021, the government of British Columbia extended the deadline for filing transparency report by pre-existing owners from November 30, 2021 to November 30, 2022] The government of British Columbia has enacted the Land Owner Transparency Act (“LOTA”).
+This statute introduces mandatory disclosure for land ownership in British Columbia.

 LOTA will require reporting bodies that are registered owners of land in British Columbia as of November 30, 2020 to file a transparency report to disclose beneficial ownership by no later than November 30, 2021.
 Individuals who hold a registered interest in land solely in their own right as legal and beneficial owner are not required to file a transparency report.